 The Basics of Decorating in Contemporary Style

 Here at Knot Home, our interior designer Faizah believes in creating fresh, inviting living spaces that showcase your own personal style, and it’s easy when you know what to focus on: clean lines, a modern color palette, and plenty of texture.
-Whether you live in an airy loft apartment or a traditional family home, follow Faizah’s simple style rules to achieve the contemporary look you crave.
+Whether you live in an airy loft apartment or a traditional family home, follow Faizah’s simple style rules to achieve the contemporary style room you crave.

 #1 Choose the Right Color Scheme

 There’s actually a formula to this — and it’s pretty simple to master.
-A neutral color palette is a key to contemporary interior design, so think about subtle tones of ecru, putty, beige, cream, and grey, as well as black and white.
+A neutral color palette is a key to contemporary style design, so think about subtle tones of ecru, putty, beige, cream, and grey, as well as black and white.
 (We do love black in particular to ground and define a living room).
 Then, once everything is blending nicely, you can throw an unexpected pop of color into the mix.
 Make a statement with a side table, or a pillow, in a bright color, and then arrange a few coordinating accessories nearby — not too many, though; you don’t want to overdo it.

 Which accent colors to go for?
 Teal and orange are catching the eye right now, and you’ll love these cotton velvet cushions in icy blue and mustard.
 Whatever you choose, the trick is to keep the bold and the neutral in balance.
 “With walls painted in a basic neutral, you have a wonderful backdrop for bold colored accessories,” explains Faizah.
 “If the wall is a bright color, neutrals should be used everywhere else”.